 It’s easy to get discouraged looking at these numbers, and it’s true that international student enrollment in Canada has been hit hard by the COVID-19 pandemic.
 But as I’ve mentioned in previous articles, there’s cause for optimism about the Canadian international student market for a number of reasons:

 - The Canadian government has taken critical policy steps to support international students.
-Last week, the government amended travel restrictions that will allow international students with a government-approved COVID-19 readiness plan to come to Canada on or after October 20.
+Last week, the government amended travel restrictions that will allow international students attending schools with a government-approved COVID-19 readiness plan to come to Canada on or after October 20.

 - In our survey of recruitment agents on the impact of COVID-19 on their business, agents ranked Canada above Australia, the UK, and the US for its handling of the pandemic, leaving Canada well positioned relative to those other countries.